GoPlausible/.github/ALGORAND_DEV_RETREAT_CODE_REPORT.md

 *   **rev-cli:** Focused CLI tool (87 Ruby lines) for contract management operations.

-This diverse range of projects showcases the maturity of the Algorand development ecosystem, with zapier-algorand standing out as a particularly strategic project that enables broad integration capabilities.
+This diverse range of projects showcases the maturity of the Algorand development ecosystem.
 The prevalence of TypeScript/TSX across projects (149,116 lines total) demonstrates a strong focus on type safety and modern development practices, while extensive documentation (over 33k comments total) indicates a commitment to maintainability and developer experience.

 This analysis provides a high-level overview of the *programming code* structure and language usage within the `projects` directory, acknowledging that non-code files like JSON and YAML significantly impact overall line counts.